CoinFabrik/geppetto/README.md

 ## About CoinFabrik

-We - [CoinFabrik](https://www.coinfabrik.com/) - are a research and development company specialized in Web3, with a strong background in cybersecurity.
-Founded in 2014, we have worked on over 180 blockchain-related projects, EVM based and also for Solana, Algorand, and Polkadot.
+[CoinFabrik](https://www.coinfabrik.com/) is a research and development company specialized in Web3, with a strong background in cybersecurity.
+Founded in 2014, we have worked on over 250 decentralization projects, EVM based as well as Solana, Algorand, and Polkadot, among others.
 Beyond development, we offer security audits through a dedicated in-house team of senior cybersecurity professionals, currently working on code in Substrate, Solidity, Clarity, Rust, TEAL and Stellar Soroban.

-Our team has an academic background in computer science and mathematics, with work experience focused on cybersecurity and software development, including academic publications, patents turned into products, and conference presentations.
-Furthermore, we have an ongoing collaboration on knowledge transfer and open-source projects with the University of Buenos Aires.
+Our team has an academic background in computer science, software engineering, and mathematics, including academic publications, patents turned into products, and conference presentations.
+Furthermore, we research along universities around the world.
+For example, we work with Cornell, UCLA, École Polytechnique in Paris and have an ongoing collaboration on knowledge transfer and open-source projects with the University of Buenos Aires, Argentina.

 ## License

 Geppetto is licensed and distributed under a MIT license.
-[Contact us](https://www.coinfabrik.com/) if you're looking for an exception to the terms.
+[Contact us](https://www.coinfabrik.com/#contact-us) if you're looking for an exception to the terms.